agentOrange002/agentOrange002/README.md

 ## I'm a Home Buddy, Developer, and Gamer!

-- 🔭 I’m currently working as a Freelance FullStack Developer!
+- 🔭 I’m currently working as a Freelance Java Developer!
 - 🌱 I’m currently learning React and Spring Boot and I'm really into it 🤣
 - 👯 I’m looking to any opportunities.
 - 🥅 2020 Goals: To get decent jobs.